RevokeCash/revoke.cash/content/en/blog/2023/ledger-connect-kit-hack-retrospective.md

 Due to the widespread nature of the exploit, it is impossible to determine which of the victims of the exploit got compromised on Revoke.cash and which got compromised on other websites.
 This is why we unfortunately do not see it as a feasible solution for Revoke.cash or other affected websites to directly compensate impacted users.

-The only possible solution that we see for victims to be made whole is for Ledger to compensate them from their own funds.
-It is currently unclear if Ledger plans to do this.
-Regardless, we recommend affected users to [contact Ledger support](https://support.ledger.com/hc/en-us/articles/4423020306705-Contact-Us?support=true) about this matter.
+**Ledger has stated that they will compensate all victims of the exploit**, and we commend them for doing so.
+We recommend affected users to [contact Ledger support](https://support.ledger.com/hc/en-us/articles/4423020306705-Contact-Us?support=true) about this matter.

 ## Conclusion